mimaison/MessageHub/messagehub108.md

 {: #offsets notoc}
 {{site.data.keyword.messagehub}} retains consumer offsets for 7 days.
 This corresponds to the Kafka configuration offsets.retention.minutes.

 Offset retention is system-wide so you cannot set it at an individual topic level.
-All consumer groups get only 7 days of stored offsets even if using a topic whose log retention has been increased to the maximum of 30 days.
+All consumer groups get only 7 days of stored offsets even if using a topic with a log retention that has been increased to the maximum of 30 days.

 ## What is {{site.data.keyword.messagehub}}'s availability behavior?
 {: #availability notoc}